 \subsection{Certification for Stochastic Noise}

 \secL{StochasticCertification} We consider uniform closed stochastic noise (see \secRB{SN}{closure}).
 We gauge the strength of the noise by the size of \(\eExpectP\) (\eqR{expectStoch}):

-The noise level (\secR{NL}) of the circuit being mitigated (in the small noise level regime, \secR{LowNoiseRegime}).
+the noise level (\secR{NL}) of the circuit being mitigated (in the small-noise-level regime, \secR{LowNoiseRegime}).
 Here \(\eStoch\) is the (gate-wise) noise amplitude, \ie the error probability for each gate, and \(\nGate\) is the number of noisy gates.

 In \tabR{MenagerieStatisticsSN} we provide the leading order expressions for the proxy bias (\ie the (mitigated) noise level, see \secR{proxyBiasMitigated}), runtime scaling (\secR{scalability}), and noise boundary (\secR{Thresholds}) in the appropriate regimes (see \secR{regimes}).
 We then use these quantitative metrics in order to certify our mitigation methods in \tabR{QualitativeSN}.